 Required Biomedical Engineering Courses

 BME 115.
 Biomedical Engineering Seminar (0 hrs - Fall and Spring semesters).
 A course designed to introduce new, transfer, and interested engineering students to the program and discipline of Biomedical Engineering.
-The seminar will include activities such as research presentations from faculty and students, lab tours and activities, and presentations from alumni and industry representatives.
+The seminar includes activities such as research presentations from faculty and students, lab tours and activities, presentations from alumni and industry representatives, and learning about career options in the Biomedical Engineering discipline.
 This course meets once per month each semester it is taught.
 Prerequisite: None.

 BME 335.
-Biomedical Computer Applications (3 hrs - Summer and Fall semesters).
+Biomedical Computer Applications (3 hrs - Fall and Spring semesters).
 Introduces students to software packages and applications applicable to the biomedical engineering curriculum and discipline.
 Course content includes three-dimensional graphical computer aided design software (e.g., Solidworks), mathematical programming software and applications (e.g., MATLAB), and data acquisition and analysis software (e.g., LabVIEW).
 Corequisite: MATH 242.

 BME 452.
 Biomechanics (3 hrs - Fall and Spring semesters).
 Provides a foundation of mechanics in addressing bioengineering problems.
 An introduction to the basic concepts and methods of mechanics as applied to biological tissues.
 Introduces statics, dynamics and mechanics applied to the human body, including the following: (1) vectors, moments, equilibrium, (2) kinetics and kinematics, including displacement, rotation, acceleration, and deformation, (3) stress and strain, (4) equations of motion, (5) impulse and momentum, and (6) mechanical properties of biological tissues.
 Prerequisites: MATH 243, AE 223.